 ACCESS_FINE_LOCATION when you

 target Android 13 or higher and use Wi-Fi APIs.
-This process is
+When you declare

 similar to the one you do in Android 12 (API level 31) and higher when you